spyrosadventure/GoliathStudioX/Docs/Formats.md

 ## PAK
 A **PAK** file is a container of chunks/objects.
 It contains a very large hierarchy of these chunks, and each chunk header is formatted like this:
+Only chunks that do not have the "Has Sub-Chunks?" option enabled, can contain data.

 [GS9 / GS8 / GS7]